Grand juries in the United States: California

-Florida

-In Florida, a capital crime (one for which the imposition of the death penalty is a possible punishment) must be prosecuted by presentment or indictment of a grand jury.
-Other crimes may be prosecuted by presentment or indictment of a grand jury, but in most cases, prosecution for a non-capital criminal offense is begun by an “information” (charging document) filed under oath by the prosecutor.
+Annually in each California county a Civil Grand Jury is empaneled.
+Its function is to investigate the operations of the various officers, departments and agencies of local government.
+Each Civil Grand Jury determines which officers, departments and agencies it will investigate during its term of office.

 Georgia

 In Georgia, grand juries are required to issue an indictment in felony cases.
 They are composed of 16 to 23 people who serve for a fixed term which varies depending on the county.
 These grand juries hear many different cases during their session.
 In addition to the well-known criminal functions they carry out, grand juries may also perform civil investigations; they may then issue a report, officially called a general presentment, or in some cases a special presentment.

 Georgia law also provides for the formation of special purpose grand juries.
 Special purpose grand juries are different from regular grand juries in that they are focused on a single topic, may be empaneled for longer, and most importantly, since Kenerly v.
 State (311 Ga.
 App.
 190, 2011), may not issue indictments; instead they issue a presentment which usually becomes public.